Kasheftin/ko-widget/README.md

 String Template Engine
 ----------------------

 [Knockout](http://knockoutjs.com) has two common template engines.
 They are named template engine and inline template engine.
 We want to load widget's template from file with [Require.js text plugin](https://github.com/requirejs/text), that's why we need custom template engine that could render template from string of html code.
-Here is is - [stringTemplateEngine.js](https://github.com/Kasheftin/ko-widget/blob/gh-pages/js/stringTemplateEngine.js).
-We redefined nativeTemplateEngine.makeTemplateSource method, and now native template binding supports optional "html" parameter that should be an (observable) string with html code.
+Here it is - [stringTemplateEngine.js](https://github.com/Kasheftin/ko-widget/blob/gh-pages/js/stringTemplateEngine.js).
+We redefined nativeTemplateEngine.makeTemplateSource method, and now native template binding supports optional "html" parameter that should be a (observable) string with html code.
 Any other template engines and options are also supported the same way as before.
 Here's the [example 1](http://kasheftin.github.io/ko-widget/index-example1.html) that shows that our template engine hasn't broken anything.

 Widget binding
 --------------